Skip to Content

 Adults

 Adult German Shepherds are self-reliant when needed, but they’re also very social dogs that love the company of others.
-Dogs are, after all, derived from wolves who are pack animals.
-They see you as their pack and need to be part of the family.
+Dogs are, after all, derived from wolves, who are pack animals.
+They see you as their pack and must be part of the family.

 Even though they will choose one master, a German Shepherd will bond with each family member differently.
 You can learn more about this in my article, Can a German Shepherd Have Two Masters?